md-aseem/nuclie-detection-using-u-net/README.md

-# Cell Nuclei Identification through Semantic Segmentation
+# Cell Nuclei Identification through U-Net

 Our project's objective is to create an AI-driven semantic segmentation model that can accurately and efficiently identify cell nuclei in biomedical images.
 This is a significant step in biological research, as it allows for detailed analysis of DNA within cell nuclei, contributing to our understanding of cellular functions and responses to various treatments.